BenniWi/learn2code/README.md

 All documents are located in the folder [docs](docs).
 The documents are completely written in markdown and are optimized for [marp](https://marp.app/).

-All documents are automatically exported to pdf and can be found in pre-release with the [latest](https://github.com/BenniWi/learn2code/releases/tag/latest) tag.
+All documents are automatically exported to pdf and can be found in the pre-release with the [latest](https://github.com/BenniWi/learn2code/releases/tag/latest) tag.

 - [Content of the Lecture](#content-of-the-lecture)
 - [Prepared Environments](#prepared-environments)